Real estate terms can feel like their own language: Check the DOM. That listing is BOM. Counter before signing the PSA.

 A debt-to-income ratio, or DTI, is the percentage of someone’s gross monthly income that’s put towards paying off debts.
 Mortgage lenders utilize this number to determine how much someone will be able to afford each month towards a mortgage.

 To calculate your debt-to-income ratio, add up all your monthly expenses, and divide them by your gross monthly income.
-According to Investopedia, lenders prefer to see a debt-to-income ratio smaller than 36%, and in most cases, 43% is the highest ratio you could have to qualify for a mortgage.

 Due diligence refers to the time period when a buyer can inspect a property and review important information before they finalize the purchase.
 In layman’s terms, a home buyer is “doing their homework” to make sure the home is a wise purchase.
 During this time, buyers often hire experts to perform tests and inspect the property to ensure there are no faults with the property that would cause a buyer to cancel the purchase.